hoddmimes/Distributor/README.md

 Retransmission and recover takes place over the IP multicast channel used for publishing.
 All recovery logic is internal to the distributor package and hidden for the applications using the distributor utility.

 - Publishers keep sent messages in a retransmission cache and could serve retransmission requests from receivers as long messages are in the retransmission cache.
   The retransmission cache is a FIFO cache with a limited size (configurable).
+For _Publishers_, there is one retransmission cache per _Distributor connection_ i.e. IP mulicast channel.

 - One of the more challaging scenarios are _broadcast storms_.
 These could occur when there are high volumes, many subscribers losing several messages is a short time frame, due to a network glitch.
 This will trigger multiple retransmissions to be sent.
 Which could trigger spikes and additional messages being lost and causing even more retransmission to be sent and